Bots increase exposure to negative and inflammatory content in online social systems: Results

 \section{Results}

 By disentangling the observed social interactions in Retweets (who re-shares the content posted by whom), Replies (who responds to whom) and Mentions (who attracts the attention of whom), we find that humans and bots share similar temporal behavioral patterns in the volume of messages.
-Both groups display daily excursions resembling a circadian rhythm, with a dramatic increase in the activity rate on October~$1$ (cf., Fig.~\ref{fig:socact}).
-Figure~\ref{fig:socact} (lower panel) shows that bots produced 23.6\% of the total number of posts during the event (Retweets and Mentions show comparable values).
+Both groups display daily excursions resembling a circadian rhythm, with a dramatic increase in the activity rate on October~$1$.

+Figure~\ref{fig:socact}b (lower panel) shows that bots produced 23.6\% of the total number of posts during the event (Retweets and Mentions show comparable values).
 Notably, the percentage of Replies generated by bots increases to 38.8\%, suggesting that during this event bots preferred this form of targeted responses.

 To better characterize the nature of the observed interactions, we investigate the targets of such intensive social activities.
-Figure~\ref{fig:bowtie}A summarizes the structure of human-bot interactions.
-While humans interact mostly with other humans, 19\% of overall interactions are directed from bots to humans mainly through Retweets ($74\%$) and Mentions ($25\%$), as shown in Fig.~\ref{fig:bowtie}(B--D).
-This finding highlights the potential influence over human users exerted by software-controlled agents and by their hidden programmers.
+Fig. 1a and Fig.~S1A (SI Appendix) summarize the structure of human-bot interactions.
+While humans interact mostly with other humans, 19\% of overall interactions are directed from bots to humans mainly through Retweets ($74\%$) and Mentions ($25\%$), Fig.~S1(B--D).

-To shed light on the nature of these human-bot interactions we focus on the semantic content of posted messages.
-A sentiment analysis (see Materials and Methods) reveals interesting differences in emotional trends between humans and bots (Fig.~\ref{fig:senti}).
-Retweets directed to bots do not display any evident deviation from neutrality (0 sentiment score), while interactions directed towards humans display marked positive and negative trends of sentiment intensity.
-An analogous behavior happens also for mentions (light colors).
-These differences strongly indicate that bot-targeted interactions are not significantly influenced by the underlying social dynamics and hence the analysis should focus more on human-targeted interactions (i.e., human-to-human and bot-to-human).